LBrockmanK/AInotes/pptx_to_obsidian/Notes/Non logical symbols 09_1_FOL_21.md

-﻿The vocabulary will define the domain-dependent predicates and functions.
+The vocabulary will define the domain-dependent predicates and functions.
 We can name individual people, places, etc.
 Such as: John, Jane, Milwaukee, Aurora
 We will also be able to define for them: